smherdgn/nextrtc-video-call/README.md

 # NextRTC Video Call Application

 This is a secure WebRTC video calling application built with Next.js, Socket.io, and JWT authentication.
+It now exposes several mobile-friendly API routes and logging utilities for a React Native client.

 ## Features